The following chapter is about the Branding Audit Checklist which is part of the full Website Audit Checklist definitive guide.

 Logo – Quite often you need different variations of the logo because it needs to look equally well on different backgrounds.

-Is the logo well designed, looks professional and aligns with brand values?
+Is the logo well designed, looks professional and aligns with what the brand is about?

 Your logo is part of your brand’s identity.
 A unique and well-designed logo will give people an idea of what your brand is about (especially if it is associated with a snappy tagline e.g. Nike’s just do it).